uym2/TreeShrink/README.md

 #### Prerequisites:
-TreeShrink is written in Python and uses the Dendropy package for tree manipulation.
+TreeShrink is written in Python and can run on Linux, Mac OS, and Windows.
+TreeShrink requires Python 3.8 or newer.
 Since v1.4.0, TreeShrink computes its statistical thresholds in pure Python and no longer requires R or the BMS R package at runtime.
-TreeShrink can run on Linux, Mac OS, and Windows.
+The DendroPy code used internally is vendored under TreeShrink's private namespace, so users do not need to install DendroPy separately.
+The runtime Python dependencies installed by `setup.py` are `treeswift`, `numpy`, and `scipy`.

 ### Anaconda
 If you use anaconda, try: